 Thinking of having fresh fruits for breakfast or simply looking for affordable yet delectable snacks to munch on?

-This weekend market has been operating since 2000 and has been one of the most popular spots to go to since then.
+Then, I always head straight to Ybor City Saturday Market for some locally produced items.
+This weekend market has been operating since 2000 and has been one of my favorite spots to go to since then.

 Wander the Halls of Centro Asturiano de Tampa